 OGC process participants come from diverse origins and backgrounds and are equipped with multiple capabilities and ideals.
-Regardless of these individual differences, participants treat their colleagues with respect as persons--especially when it is difficult to agree with them.
+Participants in related tasks are often employed by competing organizations.
+Regardless of these individual differences, participants treat their colleagues with respect as persons-especially when it is difficult to agree with them.
 Seeing from another's point of view is often revealing, even when it fails to be compelling.

 English is the de facto language of the OGC process, but it is not the native language of many OGC process participants.
-Native English speakers attempt to speak clearly and a bit slowly and to limit the use of slang in order to accommodate the needs of all listeners.
+Native English speakers are requested to speak clearly and a bit slowly, and to limit the use of slang in order to facilitate the comprehension of all listeners.